MrEpiko/DiscordBotBase/README.md

 }
 ```
 ## Modules
 Modules can be enabled from the main configuration file.
-Each module extends the Module class and can register listeners, tasks, or both.
-Modules must be registered through ModuleManager.registerModules().
-Listener modules should use the registerListener() method within the onEnable method to register listeners to JDA.
+Each module extends the `Module` class and can register listeners, tasks, both or none.
+Modules must be registered through `ModuleManager#registerModules()`.
+Listener modules should use the `registerListener()` method within the `onEnable()` method to register listeners to JDA.
 Task modules, on the other hand, contain tasks that are repeated at intervals.
-Use the registerTask() method to register tasks.
-Module is free to have both listeners and tasks if needed.
+Use the `registerTask()` method to register tasks.

 ## ResponseBuilder
-The ResponseBuilder class handles interactions with users, sending responses in the form of messages or modals.
-Use the ResponseBuilder.buildAndSend method with polymorphic methods to send responses.
+The `ResponseBuilder` class handles interactions with users, sending responses in the form of messages or modals.
+Use the `ResponseBuilder#buildAndSend()` method to send responses.
 The bonus value allows passing data to components upon message sending.
-Component appearance can be overridden using various methods detailed in the code.

 ### Response structure
 ```json